 A chipper dinner is a takeaway dinner from a chip shop where items like battered fish, battered sausages and burgers, hamburgers and chips are on the menu.
 If you are having a chipper, make sure to try a smoked cod and chips, something I always order the first night I return home for a visit.
 Team it with a battered sausage or burger and chip-shop Irish curry sauce and you will quickly have a full stomach!

 Staying with takeaway dishes, a spice bag is a relatively new kid on the block but is my husband’s personal favourite takeaway dish at home in Ireland.
-Coming from Chinese takeaways, a spice bag (or spice box) contains deep-fried spicy chips, chicken which is either shredded or in battered balls, red and green peppers, sliced chili peppers, fried onions and spices.
+Coming from Chinese takeaways, a spice bag (or spice box) contains deep-fried spicy chips, chicken which is either shredded or in battered balls, red and green peppers, sliced chilli peppers, fried onions and spices.
 We team it with curry sauce and in my area of Dublin, one spice bag is shared between the two of us.

 Also from a Chinese takeaway is a dish that has a few names depending on where you buy it.
-In my area of Dublin on the Southside it is called a special or special tray, and in my husband’s area of Dublin on the Northside it is called a trio.
+In my area of Dublin on the Southside, it is called a special or special tray, and in my husband’s area of Dublin on the Northside, it is called a trio.
 This takeaway dish consists of a layer of rice (boiled or fried rice, but fried is best!) in a tray, topped with a layer of chips and covered in curry sauce.
-Varieties of this dish may include fresh sliced onions on top and meat through the rice such as shredded beef or chicken, duck or prawns.
+Varieties of this dish may include freshly sliced onions on top and meat through the rice such as shredded beef or chicken, duck or prawns.
 When we choose this dish we team it with chicken balls and extra curry sauce.

 Open sandwiches are a popular item on lunchtime menus in pubs around the country.
 They often consist of soda bread or another firm bread with various toppings including smoked salmon (and scrambled eggs for breakfast), tuna mayonnaise, ham and cheese and more.
 This sandwich does not have a top layer of bread.
 Sometimes they are served with your toppings on the side for you to decide how much you want on there.